alessandrotrovatello/RT1_assignment1/README.md

 ```

 My personal implementation has the following steps:
-1. count how many tokens there are in the arena and put their IDs in a list.
+1. Count how many tokens there are in the arena and put their IDs in a list.
-2. set as reference token the first token saw and save its ID.
+2. Set as reference token the first token saw and save its ID.
-3. search the unpaired token and grab it.
+3. Search the unpaired token and grab it.
-4. find the reference token.
+4. Find the reference token.
-5. release the unpaired token near to reference token.
+5. Release the unpaired token near to reference token.
-6. repeat 3-5 steps until there are no more unpaired tokens.
+6. Repeat 3-5 steps until there are no more unpaired tokens.

 In flowchart terms as below:
 <div align="center">